 All our clients are financially protected.
-When booking with TransIndus, you can rest assured that, should your travel arrangements be disrupted by circumstances beyond your control, you'll be fully refunded.
-Flight-inclusive holidays are covered by our Air Travel Organiser's License (ATOL 3429), granted by the Civil Aviation Authority (CAA), while those without flights are protected by our financial bond with the Association of British Travel Agents (ABTA V0709).
-In the unlikely event of an emergency, the CAA and ABTA ensure you will not be stranded abroad.
-And if you haven't already left the UK, they'll also make sure your money is fully refunded.In addition, we are proud members of the Association of Independent Tour Operators (AITO), whose 'client's charter' assures you of the highest standards of service.
+When booking with TransIndus, you can rest assured that your arrangements will be fully refunded should circumstances beyond your control disrupt your holiday.
+Flight-inclusive holidays are covered by our Air Travel Organiser's License (ATOL 3429), granted by the Civil Aviation Authority (CAA), while those without flights are protected by our financial bond with the Association of Bonded Travel Organisers Trust (ABTOT 5510).
+In an unlikely emergency, we, the CAA and ABTOT, ensure you will not be stranded abroad.
+If you haven't yet left the UK for your holiday, we will collectively ensure your money is fully refunded.
+In addition, we are proud members of the Association of Independent Tour Operators (AITO 5131), whose 'Client Charter' assures you of the highest service standards.

-Tew countries in the world elicit such a passionate response among travellers as Vietnam.
-Blessed with beautiful landscapes, Γ evocative monuments and great cultural diversity, the nation has emerged from decades of war to become one of the world's most beguiling destinations.
+evocative monuments and great cultural diversity, the nation has emerged from decades of war to become one of the world's most beguiling destinations.
 While the capital, Hanoi, retains the gentility of colonial times, go-ahead Ho Chi Minh City (Saigon), in the south, showcases the nation's more upbeat, modern face.
 Between the two lie a chain of former Imperial capitals, replete with ancient temples and palaces, as well as colonial ports and villas.
 Trips along the southern Mekong Delta or into the northern mountains of the Tonkinese Alps bring you face to face with a timeless vision of Vietnam, where buffalo plod along dirt tracks and women in conical straw non la hats work the rice fields.
 Poverty is far from absent here but is on the wane.
 Vietnam is now officially the fastest developing country in Asia.
 For visitors, this dramatic transformation is most discernible in the country's new beach resorts and bijoux historic towns.
 Travelling between them, you cannot fail to be impressed by the understated warmth and gentleness of the Vietnamese people themselves - a testament to this country's astonishing capacity for rejuvenation.